timorunge/ansible-proxysql/README.md

 ---

-This role is not compatible with Ansible 2.7.1 due to a bug in the migration from MySQLdb to PyMySQL ([#40123](https://github.com/ansible/ansible/pull/40123)) in the MySQL module utils.
+This role is not compatible with Ansible 2.7.1 or higher due to a bug in the migration from MySQLdb to PyMySQL ([#40123](https://github.com/ansible/ansible/pull/40123)) in the MySQL module utils.